privcount/privcount/doc/CounterChecks.markdown

 Each counter counts events in a set of bins.

-* Each counter name must be in the list of valid counter names
+* Each counter name must be in the list of valid counter names.
-  (This list can have counters added to it at runtime)
+  (This list can have counters added to it at runtime by the Traffic Model).
+  This check is only performed by the Tally Server and Data Collector.
+  Share Keepers will accept any counter names: this allows older Share Keeper
+  versions to be used with newer Tally Server and Data Collector versions.
 * Counters for bins and sigmas must match

 ### Noise